 - For there is one God, and one mediator between God and men; the man Jesus the Anointed,

-- the One who gave Himself as a ransom for all; the testimony given at its own proper time.
+- the One who gave Himself as a full repurchase price1“full repurchase price” is one word in Greek, typically translated ransom.
+The root refers to the price paid to free a slave. for all; the testimony given at its own proper time.

 - To which I was appointed a herald and apostle – I speak the truth; I don’t lie – a teacher of gentiles in faith and truth.